-Cory Henry: Tiny Desk Concert
+Cory Henry & The Funk Apostles: Tiny Desk Concert

 Tiny Desk

-Cory Henry
+Cory Henry & The Funk Apostles

 There's so much joy in the sound of the Hammond organ, especially for those of us of a certain age.
 Hearing it can transport you to the early '70s, when every rock band seemed to have one in its arsenal: The Allman Brothers, Santana, Deep Purple.
 In the hands of true masters — like the late Billy Preston and the very-much-alive Booker T. Jones — the organ can be a melodic, funky rhythm machine.